 Since the Magicafe is stainless steel, it does weigh more than most small french press systems out there.
 It comes in at 1.23 lbs, which is fine for kitchen use.
 Others have mentioned it may be too heavy to take camping (you can find our camping french press picks here).
 That said, if you’re in an RV or van, the Magicafe is still probably great.
 You’ll benefit from the fact that it’s nearly indestructible as well.

 This is one of the harder-to-find french presses, but is well worth a close look.
 Sporting a unique design that includes glass, plastic, and cork, this mini french press will stand out to visitors in your kitchen.
 Not only a mixture of materials, it also has two mesh screens.
 One is on the plunger, which is typical of all french presses.
 This has a second one at the spout, which helps trap any runaway coffee grounds.
 We loved this feature, even though grounds don’t usually bother us.

-We found the usability of the Brilliante mini french press similar to other french presses we reviewed, with a few quirks.
+We found the usability of the Brilliante small french press similar to other french presses we reviewed, with a few quirks.
 Like others, the plunger comes apart for thorough cleaning.
 One thing we noticed is that the screw holdings the filter and plunger together is not threaded, so it can come loose during use.
 We like both the handle and cork bottom.
 The cork bottom especially, since it helps the press stand upright, and acts as a cushion if you place it on a counter too quickly.
 We noticed when setting it down that the cork works well in addition to looking good!

 The Brilliante comes in at a similar price to other mini french presses, and we highly suggest trying it out.
 It also stands out since it’s a design that’s unique to the 12 ounce variety.
 Most manufacturers make the same press for multiple sizes, but not the Brilliante.
 At around $20, you can’t go wrong with this item, especially if you only drink a single cup of coffee per day.